pybamm-team/PyBaMM/docs/index.rst

 written in Python.
 Our mission is to accelerate battery modelling research by providing open-source tools for multi-institutional, interdisciplinary collaboration.
 Broadly, PyBaMM consists of

-(i) a framework for writing and solving systems of differential equations,
+#. a framework for writing and solving systems of differential equations,
-(ii) a library of battery models and parameters, and (iii) specialized tools for simulating battery-specific experiments and visualizing the results.
+#. a library of battery models and parameters, and
+#. specialized tools for simulating battery-specific experiments and visualizing the results.

 Together, these enable flexible model definitions and fast battery simulations, allowing users to explore the effect of different battery designs and modeling assumptions under a variety of operating scenarios.